intel/fMBT/README-windows.txt

   - fMBT

-    fmbt-python-VERSION-*.exe (see Building for Windows)
+    fmbt-python-*.exe (see Building for Windows)

+    This will install Python scripts (like fmbt-scripter and pythonshare-server) to

+        C:\Python27\Scripts

+    and libraries (like fmbtwindows.py) to

+        C:\Python27\Lib\site-packages

 * Test that fmbt-scripter and fmbtwindows work: